by Freddy Tran Nager, Founder of Atomic Tango + Proud Obama Supporter…

-I can see future candidates and campaign advisors taking notes from these articles on Obama, and hundreds of copycat campaigns in 2010.
-But what works for one person (or brand or company) won’t necessarily work for another.
+I can see future candidates and campaign advisors taking notes from Obama, and hundreds of copycat campaigns appearing in 2010.
+But what works for one person won’t necessarily work for another.

 First of all, timing and context are absolutely critical.
-Karl Rove’s negative assault tactics worked brilliantly in 2000 and 2004, but his campaign for a “permanent Republican majority” didn’t exactly work out this year.
-And imagine Obama running for President while the stock market was high and the real estate market hot.
+Republican troll Karl Rove’s negative assault tactics worked brilliantly in 2000 and 2004, but his campaign for a “permanent Republican majority” didn’t exactly work out this year.
+And imagine Obama running for President amidst a booming economy.
 Even he would have had to change tactics.

-Imagine that Governor Bill Richardson decided to adopt Obama’s “best practices.”
-Richardson is a very likable and respectable politician with an ethnic background, he’s currently serving as a popular governor of a swing state, and he boasts both foreign policy credentials and “executive experience” (after this article, I promise to never use that worthless phrase again, even ironically).
-He could have adopted Obama’s campaign to the letter, but even with perfect execution, it’s extremely doubtful that Richardson could have drawn 100,000 people in St. Louis to hear him speak, or inspired thousands of others to wait 12 hours in line to vote for him.
+Imagine that Governor Bill Richardson had won the nomination.
+He’s a popular and respected Latino governor of a swing state, and he boasts both foreign policy credentials and “executive experience” (pardon the worthless phrase).
+He could have adopted Obama’s practices to the letter, but even with perfect execution, he would not have likely drawn 100,000 people in St. Louis to hear him speak, or inspired thousands of others to wait 12 hours in line to vote for him.

-Now Here’s What I Like
+Now Here’s What I Like About Obama’s Marketing

 We’ve all heard how dead-on “Change” was, so much so that both Hillary and McCain tried to co-opt it.
 Even better was “Yes we can!” which was so pithy, so chant-able, so Nike.
 Compare that to McCain’s slogan: “Country First.”
-I understand that McCain was trying to draw a distinction between himself and Obama, and as I said, differentiation is critical.
-And let’s just assume that McCain was truly more country-oriented than Obama.
-The problem with “Country First” is that it doesn’t speak to the needs of potential voters — indeed, it’s lethally self-referential.
-Who out there losing their home or their job or their health insurance — or all of the above — is thinking “Country First”?
-Hell, Americans have been hearing the drumbeat of patriotism since 9/11, but now many would like a leader to think about their needs for a change (pun intended).
-Even worse, as conservative pundits like George Will and Andrew Sullivan pointed out, McCain’s cynically political pick of Palin put a lie to his own slogan.
+I understand that McCain tried to use his military background to distinguish himself from Obama.
+And let’s assume that McCain was truly more country-oriented than Obama.
+“Country First” still doesn’t speak to the needs of potential voters — indeed, it’s lethally self-referential.
+Who out there losing their home or their job or their health insurance — or all the above — is thinking “Country First”?
+Americans have been hearing the drumbeat of patriotism since 9/11, but now many would like a leader to think about their needs for a change (pun intended).
+Even worse, as conservative pundits like George Will and Andrew Sullivan pointed out, McCain’s cynically political pick of the incompetent, self-serving Sarah Palin put a lie to his own slogan.
 As for McCain’s rallies, the crowds chanted “John McCain” or “USA” or “Nobama” — hardly self-empowering.
 Yes, chanting is fun, but it’s even better when it resonates emotionally.

-The Obama “O” with the flag in the center was everywhere: on T-shirts, car bumpers, even Halloween Jack-o-lanterns.
-It joined Nike’s swoosh, Apple’s apple and religious symbols as popular icons.
-You know your brand has hit it big when millions of ordinary people are putting your logo on their bumpers.
-Obama’s logo was original and distinctive, and most people seeing it knew what it stood for, even without Obama’s name written next to it.
+The Obama “O” with the flag in the center appeared everywhere: on T-shirts, car bumpers, even Halloween Jack-o-lanterns.
+It joined Nike’s swoosh and Apple’s apple as popular icons.
+You know your brand has hit big when millions of ordinary people paste your logo on their car bumpers.
+Obama’s logo looked original and distinctive, and most people seeing it knew what it stood for, even without Obama’s name written next to it.

 A marketing cliché states that your best salespeople are your own customers.
-That’s because consumers are more apt to believe other consumers than anything a company says about itself.
-While McCain certainly had ardent followers, they simply didn’t compare in numbers, passion or creativity to Obama’s fanbase — and I’m not talking about the paid ground teams and other volunteers.
+That’s because consumers will believe other consumers over anything your company says about itself.
+While McCain certainly had ardent followers, they simply didn’t compare in numbers, passion, or creativity to Obama’s fanbase — and I’m not talking about the paid ground teams and other volunteers.
 From will.i.am’s seminal video to my favorite, the Wassup guys (see below), Obama’s supporters dominated the world of user-generated content in both quantity and quality.